 Sometimes, simply asking for help is the easiest way to have a support system back you up.
-Most people in the world will go out of their way to help someone in need, and family is no exception to that.
+Most people worldwide will go out of their way to help someone in need, and family is no exception.

 1. Potential Family Opportunities